-This final rule will not reduce the employee protections put into place by the standards being revised.
-The intent of this final rule is to revoke references to consensus standards that are outdated, no longer represent the state of the art in workplace safety, and are confusing to employers and employees.
-It is therefore unnecessary to determine significant risk, or the extent to which the final rule would reduce that risk, as would typically be required by Industrial Union Department, AFL-CIO v.
-A merican Petroleum Institute, 448 U.S. 607 (1980).
+This proposed rule will not reduce the employee protections put into place by the standards being revised; the intent of this proposed rule is to revoke references to consensus standards that are outdated, no longer represent the state-of-the-art in workplace safety, and are confusing to employers and employees.
+It is therefore unnecessary to determine significant risk, or the extent to which the proposed rule would Start Printed Page 68710reduce that risk, as would typically be required by Industrial Union Department, AFL-CIO v.
+American Petroleum Institute, 448 U.S. 607 (1980).

-The rule simply deletes or revises a number of provisions in OSHA standards that are outdated.
-The Agency concludes that the final rule would not impose any additional costs on these employers.
-Consequently, the rule requires no final economic analysis.
-Furthermore, because the rule imposes no costs on employers, OSHA certifies that it would not have a significant impact on a substantial number of small entities.
-Accordingly, the Agency need not prepare a final regulatory flexibility analysis under the Regulatory Flexibility Act, 5 U.S.C.
-601 et seq.
+This action simply deletes or revises a number of provisions in OSHA standards that are outdated.
+Therefore, the Agency concludes that the proposed rule would not impose any additional costs on these employers; consequently, the proposal requires no preliminary economic analysis.
+Furthermore, because the proposed rule imposes no costs on employers, OSHA certifies that it would not have a significant impact on a substantial number of small entities; accordingly, the Agency need not prepare an initial regulatory flexibility analysis under the Regulatory Flexibility Act (5 U.S.C.
+601 et seq.).

-This rule does not impose or remove any information collection requirements for purposes of the Paperwork Reduction Act of 1995, 44 U.S.C.
+This action does not impose new information collection requirements for purposes of the Paperwork Reduction Act of 1995, 44 U.S.C.
 3501-30.

-OSHA has reviewed this final rule in accordance with the Executive Order on Federalism (E.O.
-13132, 64 FR 43255, August 10, 1999), which requires that agencies, to the extent possible, refrain from limiting State policy options, consult with States prior to taking any actions that would restrict State policy options, and take such actions only when there is clear constitutional authority and the presence of a problem of national scope.
-E.O.
-13132 provides for preemption of State law only if there is a clear congressional intent for the Agency to do so.
+OSHA has reviewed this proposed rule in accordance with the Executive Order on Federalism (Executive Order 13132, 64 FR 43255, August 10, 1999), which requires that agencies, to the extent possible, refrain from limiting State policy options, consult with States prior to taking any actions that would restrict State policy options, and take such actions only when there is clear constitutional authority and the presence of a problem of national scope.
+Executive Order 13132 provides for preemption of State law only if there is a clear congressional intent for the Agency to do so.
 Any such preemption is to be limited to the extent possible.

-Section 18 of the OSH Act, 29 U.S.C.
-651 et seq., expresses Congress' intent to preempt State laws where OSHA has promulgated occupational safety and health standards.
-Under the OSH Act, a State can avoid preemption on issues covered by Federal standards only if it submits, and obtains Federal approval of, a plan for the development of such standards and their enforcement.
+Section 18 of the OSH Act (29 U.S.C.
+651 et seq.) expresses Congress' intent to preempt State laws where OSHA has promulgated occupational safety and health standards.
+Under the OSH Act, a State can avoid preemption on issues covered by Federal standards only if it submits, and obtains Federal approval of, a plan for the development of such standards and their enforcement (State-Plan State).
 29 U.S.C.
-667. Occupational safety and health standards developed by such States with State Plans must, among other things, be at least as effective in providing safe and healthful employment and places of employment as the Federal standards.
-Subject to these requirements, States with State Plans are free to develop and enforce their own requirements for safety and health standards under State law.
+667. Occupational safety and health standards developed by such State-Plan States must, among other things, be at least as effective in providing safe and healthful employment and places of employment as the Federal standards.
+Subject to these requirements, State-Plan States are free to develop and enforce under State law their own requirements for safety and health standards.

-This final rule complies with E.O.
-13132.
-As Congress has expressed a clear intent for OSHA standards to preempt State job safety and health rules in areas addressed by OSHA standards in States without OSHA-approved State Plans, this rule limits State policy options in the same manner as all OSHA standards.
-In States with OSHA-approved State Plans, this action does not significantly limit State policy options.
+This proposed rule complies with Executive Order 13132.
+As Congress has expressed a clear intent for OSHA standards to preempt State job safety and health rules in areas addressed by OSHA standards in States without OSHA-approved State Plans, this action limits State policy options in the same manner as all OSHA standards.
+In State with OSHA-approved State Plans, this action does not significantly limit State policy options.